 Number of Credits Two-hundred twenty-five (225) credits and completion of the required course of study.

 Course Requirements A. 40 credits of English.
-Students who have not passed the CAHSEE in ELA/Writing will be enrolled in a supplemental program.
 Students may be enrolled in a supplemental reading program.

 B. 30 Credits of History/Social Studies, comprised of 10 credits of World History (may be taken in 9th or 10th grade), 10 credits of U.S. History, 5 credits of American Government and 5 credits of Economics.